edHelper.com

 By Sharon Fabian

-1 Suppose we didn't eat out our breakfast, lunch, and dinner every day, or at least a burger and fries now and then.
+1 Suppose we didn't eat our breakfast, lunch, and dinner every day.
 Could we survive?
-People and animals all depend on food to provide the energy we need to live.
+People and animals all depend on food to provide the energy they need to live.
 Even the smallest animal couldn't survive without food.
 However, there are living things that never need to eat.

 2 Plants never need to eat, because they make their own food.
-Plants take in chemicals from the air and water, and nutrients from the soil, and perform a chemical reaction to turn them into food and oxygen.
-So daisies and sunflowers and roses are not just pretty to look at, they are also hard working little food factories.
+Plants take in chemicals from the air and water, and nutrients from the soil, and perform a chemical reaction to turn them into energy and oxygen.
+So daisies and sunflowers and roses are not just pretty to look at, they are also hard working little energy factories.

 For the complete story with questions: click here for printable